aleversn/VFluent/README.md

 In particular, if you're using a component of Fluent Vue Design and it contains a prop that support icon, you only need to type the icon's name in prop.

+**We have updated the new Windows 11 Fluent Icons, Check the Icon Dictionary on <a href="https://docs.microsoft.com/en-us/windows/apps/design/style/segoe-fluent-icons-font">here</a>.**

 ### ✨ We Need You (Become a contributor) ✨
 VFluent still needs to improve.
 The documentation is not yet complete, there are still some details to work out.